-EARN and Work Ready programs must meet or exceed performance standards and goals established by PADHS and P4W.
+EARN and Work Ready programs must meet or exceed performance standards and goals established by PADHS and Partner4Work.
+The standards and goals established by PADHS and Partner4Work are subject to change.
 A summary of the primary standards is provided below.
 Full descriptions of these standards and others that will apply to agreements resulting from this RFP can be found in the Statements of Work located in Appendix A and B, and in the PADHS Manuals.
 Interested applicants are highly encouraged to review and understand the performance standards described below and elsewhere in this RFP before deciding to apply.
 Strong proposals will clearly demonstrate how these standards will be met or exceeded.